Pacific Islanders in Publishing

 (he/him)

 Michael Theophilus Dom is a Papua New Guinean poet and a postgraduate researcher at University of Adelaide.
-In 2012, Dom won the Poetry Award of PNG's national literary competition, The Crocodile Prize, for his sonnet 'I met a pig farmer the other day'.
-His first collection of poetry, At another Crossroads, was published by the UPNG Press in 2013.
+His first collection of poetry, At another Crossroads, was published in 2013.
 Michael’s second collection, The Musing of an Assistant Pig Keeper, and two chapbooks, O Arise! and Send words as gifts, were published on the CreateSpace Independent Publishing Platform in 2015 and 2016 respectively.

 Déwé Gorodé